mithila442/STR-VQA/README.md

 ## 📁 Dataset Preparation

-- Download raw videos and MOS CSV from the official website.
+- Download raw videos and CSV or MAT files of Mean Opinion Score (MOS) from the official website.
 - Use `extract_frame.py` to extract 8 frames per video for VQA and 60 frames for saliency.

 ## 🧪 Run Instructions